skratchdot/elasticsearch-tools/README.md

-    -u, --url <url>                      the elasticsearch url to connect to -f, --file <file>                    the file to write data to -m, --max <number>                   the maximum number of items to export. different than the scroll size --transformMeta <js>                 a javascript function that returns an object that is the transformed meta object --transformSource <js>               a javascript function that returns an object that is the transformed source object --transformMetaInit <js>             a javascript function that returns an init object that contains helpers for the transform function
+    -u, --url <url>                      the elasticsearch url to connect to -f, --file <file>                    the file to write data to -m, --max <number>                   the maximum number of items to export. different than the scroll size -q, --quieter                        quiets the progress bar output for better performance (up to 5x better) --transformMeta <js>                 a javascript function that returns an object that is the transformed meta object --transformSource <js>               a javascript function that returns an object that is the transformed source object --transformMetaInit <js>             a javascript function that returns an init object that contains helpers for the transform function